 If you want to install Redis in your system, you are in the right place.
 In this article, I have explained all the easiest methods to install Redis in your system.

 Before we start the tutorial, you should know what Redis is and why we use it.

 Redis (aka.
 Remote Dictionary Server) is an in-memory data structure store, used for object caching and as a message broker.
 Redis supports different kinds of data structures, and we don’t talk about that.
 But if you are working on any web app projects, Redis could be helpful.

-As I am a WordPress web developer, and all of my personal websites and clients websites I have installed Redis server for persistent object caching, its help to improve website’s performance.
+As I am a WordPress web developer and all of my websites and clients’ websites, I have installed the Redis server for persistent object caching, which helps to improve the website’s performance.

 Install Redis on Ubuntu 18.04 & 20.04 LTS

-This method will also work in other versions of Ubuntu (Ubuntu 18.04 LTS, 16.04 LTS, and 14.04), so there are some prerequisites for this, such as your root permission should be in the system and should be installed latest PHP in the system.
+This method will also work in other versions of Ubuntu (Ubuntu 18.04 LTS, 16.04 LTS, and 14.04), so there are some prerequisites for this, such as root permission in the system and should be installed latest PHP in the system.
 Then you can follow the steps given below.